 Series C in 2008

-Protein Discovery, Inc., a life sciences company, develops and commercializes sample preparation technologies that enable protein and peptide analysis using mass spectrometry.
-It provides Gelfree 8100, a fractionation system that partitions complex protein mixtures into liquid-phase molecular weight fractions; Passport 1200, a sample preparation system that enriches low molecular weight proteins and peptides, and removes matrix interferences for high-throughput quantification applications; and PPS Silent Surfactant, a protein preparation reagent that solubilizes membrane proteins and cleaves to eliminate detergent interference.
-The company also provides UPX universal protein extraction kit for detergent extraction of proteins from cells and tissues.
-It serves life science researchers and drug development scientists.
-The company markets its products through Agilent Technologies, as well as online in the United States and internationally.
-Protein Discovery, Inc. was founded as Qgenics Biosciences, Inc. in 2001 and changed its name to Protein Discovery, Inc. in April 2004.
-The company is based in Knoxville, Tennessee.
+Protein Discovery, Inc. is a life sciences company specializing in the development and commercialization of innovative sample preparation technologies for protein and peptide analysis via mass spectrometry.
+The company offers several key products, including the Gelfree 8100 fractionation system, which separates complex protein mixtures into liquid-phase molecular weight fractions, and the Passport 1200 sample preparation system, designed to enrich low molecular weight proteins and peptides while eliminating matrix interferences, facilitating high-throughput quantification.
+Additionally, Protein Discovery provides the PPS Silent Surfactant, a reagent that solubilizes membrane proteins and reduces detergent interference.
+The UPX universal protein extraction kit is also available for detergent extraction of proteins from cells and tissues.
+Catering to life science researchers and drug development scientists, Protein Discovery markets its products both through Agilent Technologies and online, reaching a global audience.
+Founded in 2001 in Knoxville, Tennessee, the company was originally named Qgenics Biosciences, Inc. before rebranding to its current name in 2004.

 Cayenne Medical